bibanon/bibanon/Stories/Damaged-Goods/Damaged-Goods-Chapters.md

 There are 23 chapters in this story.
 There are also a number of extra chapters that were fished out from the archives.

-## Format

-Each chapter of *Damaged Goods* is divided into two sections; Nurse-kun's recollection of the story, and discussion from the anons, which influence Nurse-kun's actions and reveal more information about the events that transpired.

-Anything with [this tag] is a editor's note or a fixed spelling error.

-We have attempted to stay as close to the original text as possible, abstaining from tampering with or whitewashing the story.
-However, because of 4chan's non-linear thought process, we've rearranged and combined some comments so readers can process certain events one at a time.

 ## Remastering Project

 With the discovery of the original threads that Sarafan transcribed the story from, we can fill in the blanks as to exactly who and what Nurse-kun was replying to.
 These had previously been omitted, due to Wikichan's mad rush to winnow out the story from the trolling.